sane/sane/index.md

 **1. Delete the docker-containers**

 ```
 fig stop
 fig rm --force -v
 sane up
 ```

-If that does not work, it is easiest to re-create the project.
+If that by itself does not do the trick, try to re-create the project.

 **2. Start the Ember-server manually once**

 ```
 cd client
 ember serve
 ```